What Is Drug-Induced Psychosis? Signs, Causes & Treatment

 How Does Drug Use Cause Psychosis?

-Drug-induced psychosis occurs when certain substances disrupt normal brain function, specifically the neurotransmitters that regulate perception, mood, and cognition.
+Drug-induced psychosis occurs when certain substances disrupt normal brain function — specifically the neurotransmitters that regulate perception, mood, and cognition.
 Many drugs overstimulate dopamine pathways in the brain, which can lead to hallucinations, delusions, and paranoid thinking.
-When this disruption becomes severe, the brain can lose its ability to distinguish between what’s real and what isn’t.
+When this disruption becomes severe, the brain can lose its ability to distinguish between what is real and what is not.

 The risk of developing drug-induced psychosis increases with heavy or long-term use, mixing substances, or using drugs at a young age.
 In some cases, psychosis may persist even after stopping the drug, especially if the person has an undiagnosed mental health condition or a family history of psychotic disorders.

 Early warning signs of psychosis may include unusual thoughts, confused thinking, or changes in perception, mood, and behavior.
-These signs often appear gradually and can be mistaken for stress or typical emotional struggles, making early recognition especially important.
+The National Institute of Mental Health (NIMH) notes that these signs often appear gradually and can be mistaken for stress or typical emotional struggles, making early recognition especially important.

-Red flags that indicate the presence of psychosis could include:
+Red flags that may indicate the presence of psychosis include:

 - Trouble concentrating or thinking clearly